dotlang/language/README.md

 - Garbage collector (Runtime)
 - Serialization and Deserialization
 - Dump an object
-- RegEx operators and functions
+- RegEx functions
-- Cast binary to unsigned number
+- Concurrency
+- Security policy (how to call a code you don't trust)
+- Bitwise operators (and, or, shift, xor, ...)

 Generally, anything that cannot be written in dotLang will be placed in this package.